segmentio/segment-docs/src/connections/destinations/catalog/actions-sendgrid/index.md

 The [Send Email With Dynamic Template](#send-email-with-dynamic-template) Action can be used to send emails through SendGrid using [SendGrid Dynamic Templates](https://www.twilio.com/docs/sendgrid/ui/sending-email/how-to-send-an-email-with-dynamic-templates){:target="_blank”}.
 The Dynamic Template you use must already exist in SendGrid.
 Use the Action field [Dynamic Template Data](#dynamic-template-data) to populate values in the Dynamic Template.

 ### Contacts
-Emails will be sent to the specified email addresses, even if they are not listed as Contacts in SendGrid Marketing Campaigns.
+SendGrid sends emails to the email addresses you specify, even if they are not listed as Contacts in SendGrid Marketing Campaigns.

 ### Sendgrid API Key
 Segment and SendGrid recommend defining the SendGrid API key within a subuser account and ensuring the domain being used is authenticated under that same subuser account.
 The 'Send email with Dynamic Template' Action requires the Sendgrid API Key to have the following scopes assigned: